hasandeniz/ImageSearch/README.md

 ## Technologies

-The Movies App was developed by Hasan Deniz and was built using the following technologies:
+The Image Search App was developed by Hasan Deniz and was built using the following technologies:

 - Kotlin
 - Android Studio